wollardj/Mandrill/README.md

 Multi-user web front-end for managing a Munki repository.
 If you're here because of MailChimp, my apologies but this isn't the Mandrill you're looking for. /wavehand

-Mandrill is a [NodeJS](http://nodejs.org/) web application writting using the [Meteor](https://www.meteor.com/) framework.
+Mandrill is a [NodeJS](http://nodejs.org/) web application writing using the [Meteor](https://www.meteor.com/) framework.
 It supports one database engine: [MongoDB](http://www.mongodb.com/).
 No there will not be support for other engines, but fear not, [mandrillctl](https://github.com/wollardj/mandrillctl) will install and secure MongoDB for you.
-If you already have MongoDB running on your server via homebrew, you should probably remove that intallation first, or use an alternate server.
+If you already have MongoDB running on your server via homebrew, you should probably remove that installation first, or use an alternate server.

 ## Installation Prerequisites
 You'll need to install